olafbond/WorkFlowy-calendar-script/README.md

 NOW THE SCRIPT HAS:

+- output is translated according to a local setting
 - month lines with a small calendar;
 - week lines;
 - local naming for months and week days;